Cellular IoT (LTE-M and NB-IoT)

 Non-Terrestrial Networks with nRF9151

 You select cellular technology because of the ubiquitous access to network infrastructure around the globe.
 While it is true that 4G/LTE technology alone covers as much as 90% of the world’s population, if you look at total geographical coverage instead, only about 15% of the earth’s surface is covered by LTE.
-If you also include older 2G/3G technologies, coverage increases to 30-35%, which is better but still far from all.
+If you also include older 2G/3G technologies, coverage increases to 30-35%, which is significantly better, but still far from all.

 This is where 3GPP Non-Terrestrial Networks (3GPP NTN), along with the terrestrial 4G/5G IoT technologies LTE-M and NB-IoT, can revolutionize your ability to deploy your IoT products where they are needed.